 3. Divert his attention

 Sometimes redirecting their attention could be one of the more effective ways to manage their tantrums.
-Get them interested in something else, such as one of his favourite activity before you plug them out from the play session at the playground or providing another toy if he upset that he has to stop playing the toys at his friend’s house.
-It may be tough to be consistent in your rules and constantly thinking about how you can manage his tantrums.
+Get them interested in something else, such as one of his favourite activities before you plug them out from the play session at the playground or provide another toy if he is upset that he has to stop playing with the toys at his friend’s house.
+It may be tough to be consistent in your rules and constantly think about how you can manage his tantrums.
 But the payoff will be huge.
-Your child will learn how to wait and have self-control, to manage his feelings and to cooperate with you.
+Your child will learn how to wait and have self-control, manage his feelings and cooperate with you.
 These lessons are necessary and beneficial to help your child learn to be responsible as he or she grows up.